NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

         super().__init__(**kwargs)

     def on_build(self):
-        """Called when the model is chenged and rebuilds the whole slider""" if not self.model:
+        """Called when the model is  changed and rebuilds the whole slider""" if not self.model:
             return